nllz/IRTF-HRPC/draft-political.md

 --- abstract

-This document maps different perspectives on the relation between protocols and politics existing in the Internet community and seeks to understand what this could mean for the IETF.
+This document argues that the politics of standards need to be taken into account in the standards development process.
+We come to this conclusion by mapping different perspectives on the relation between standards and politics in the Internet community and by providing illustrations of the political aspects of standard development.

 --- middle